 Some larger events have established a Limited Company Limited by Guarantee.
 This type of company is constituted by its Memorandum and Articles of Association, which are normally, drawn up by a solicitor.

 Usually this would involve the establishment of a 'Board' and having Directors of the company, but this structure may be established for a specific timeframe, which would usually be for the duration of the Event, or when all business has been fully audited and closed, after which the limited company would then be closed.

 Please make sure you develop an organisational structure.
-Name persons to specific roles and you may even consider issuing short job descriptions.
+Name persons to specific roles, bearing in mind you may now need a 'Compliance Officer', a specific person to be responsible to ensure your risk relevant, Covid-19 measures are in place.You may even consider issuing short job descriptions.